Gomathipriya/HTML5-Interview-Questions/README.md

  5. New Structural Semantics
  <pre>
     nav
-    article - self-contained composition that can logically be independently recreated outside of the page without losing it’s                         meaning.
+    article - self-contained composition that can logically be independently recreated outside of the page <br> without losing it’s meaning.
 Individual blog posts or news stories section - flexible container for holding content that shares a common informational theme or purpose main
     header - introductory and navigational information about a section of the page footer - end of a section of content and contain additional information about the section.
+Author’s name,<br>
-Author’s name, copyright information,                  and related links aside - content that is only slightly related to the rest of the page.
+             copyright information,and related links
+    aside - content that is only slightly related to the rest of the page.

 Note: There can me many header and footer inside a page eg. header in article 1 and article 2